-Pascual Fernández Mártinez is currently a proprietary non-executive member of our Board of Directors, as well as a member and the secretary of our Appointments and Remuneration Committee and a member of the Advisory Committee for Forestry and Regulatory Products.
+Pascual Férnandez Martínez is member of the board of directors of Ence as external proprietary director, member and secretary of the appointments and remuneration committee, and member of the company's Advisory Committee on Forestry and Regulatory Policy.
 He joined us in May 2005.

-Mr. Fernández Martínez has a doctorate in economics and business and has carried out his professional career primarily in public administration, both as a professor and researcher, at the Auto'noma University of Madrid, Rey Juan Carlos University and the University of Valladolid, and in management for the autonomous communities of Castilla y Leo'n and Madrid as well as for the Spanish Ministry of the Economy and Treasury and the Ministry of Environment.
-He is a lecturer of applied economics at Rey Juan Carlos University, a lecturer in the Executive Master in Public Administration (EMPA) programme at the Instituto de Empresa Business School, a lecturer in the master's programme in Infrastructure and Public Service Management of the School of Civil Engineering at the Universidad Polite'cnica de Madrid; director of the "Economy of Madrid" Center for Studies at the Rey Juan Carlos University, Chairman of the Economics and Environment Commission of the Association of Economists of Madrid, and a member of the Association of European Conjuncture Institutes (l'Association D'Instituts Européens de Conjoncture Economique (AIECE).
-He has served on the boards of directors of a number of companies, including Sodical, Renfe (serving as Chairman from 1997 to 2001), Instituto de Cre'dito Oficial (ICO), Gran Telescopio de Canarias, Sociedad Gestora de Planes de Pensiones de Caja Madrid and Gamesa (serving as chairman of the appointments and remuneration committee from 2006 to 2010).
+Mr. Fernández Martínez has a Doctorate in Economic and Business Sciences, and has carried out his professional career primarily in the public sector as professor and researcher at universities such as Universidad Autónoma de Madrid, Universidad Rey Juan Carlos de Madrid and Universidad de Valladolid; in the administration of the regions of Castilla y León and Madrid, and at the Ministries of the Economy, Inland Revenue and the Environment.

+He is currently the Deacon-Chairman of the Madrid School of Economics, professor of applied economics at Universidad Rey Juan Carlos in Madrid, professor in the Master's programme on Public Service Infrastructure and Management for the School of Civil Engineering at Universidad Politécnica in Madrid, and member of the Association of European Conjuncture Institutes (l'Association D'Instituts Européens de Conjoncture Economique AIECE) and of the Global Hight Level Panel on Water and Peace (UN).
+He was also member of the boards of directors of various companies, including Sodical, Renfe, Instituto de Crédito Oficial (ICO), Gran Telescopio de Canarias (where he was chairman from 1997 and 2001), Sociedad Gestora de Planes de Pensiones de Caja Madrid and Gamesa, where he was chairman of the appointments and remuneration committee from 2006 to 2010.

-Javier Echenique Landiribar is a non-executive member of our Board of Directors and a member of our Executive Committee and Audit Committee.
+Javier Echenique Landiribar Javier Echenique is Director at Ence and member of Ence's Executive Commission and Audit Committee.
 He joined us in December 2005.